Workers’ Compensation Insurance in Michigan

 • Medical care, from emergency treatment to physical rehabilitation

-• Wage replacement for temporary or permanent disability
+• Wage-loss benefits for temporary or permanent disability

 • Specific loss benefits (amputation involving bone loss, loss of vision, total loss of hearing, or death)

-• Vocational rehabilitation benefits, including retraining for a new career
+• Vocational rehabilitation services, including retraining for a new career

 • Death benefits for fatal injuries